TWM LESSON PLAN IN CIVICS AND AMERICAN GOVERNMENT:

 1. Dr. Conrad is trying to get her movie shown as much as possible to advocate for the anti-declawing cause.
 What advice would you give to Dr. Conrad for the next few steps in converting her educational program into legislation or regulation?
 Suggested Response: There is no one correct answer to this question.
 Teachers should use all responses as a springboard to discuss elements of civics and American government.
 Another good idea is to have members of the class make respectful comments and constructive criticisms of ideas expressed by their classmates.
 It is possible that one suggestion will lead to another and ideas good enough to send to The Paw Project may come up in the discussion.
 Feel free to email the best suggestions to Dr. Conrad at email@example.com.
 It is possible that you will get a response that can be read to the class.
 Also, the class may want to make a project of petitioning their elected representatives to support a law banning declawing.

 2. In 2005, California enacted a statewide ban on declawing wild and exotic cats.
 The bill was sponsored by The Paw Project.
 In 2006, the United States Department of Agriculture enacted a ban on declawing all wild and exotic animals held by USDA-licensed owners.
 Explain the difference between the law and the regulation in terms of how it was adopted, its scope, the source of its legal power, and whether the state law was preempted by the federal regulation.
 Suggested Response: The law was passed by a vote of the state legislature and signed by the governor.
 The regulation is a policy of the Department of Agriculture, promulgated by public employees and probably approved by the Secretary of the Department of Agriculture, a cabinet level officer in the federal government.
 The USDA ban on declawing wild and exotic cats is a policy rather than an official regulation, meaning it was not published in the Federal Register and it is not in the Code of Federal Regulations.
 The scope of the USDA policy is national while the California statute applies only in that state.
 The source of the legal power for the state statute is the police power.
 The source of the legal power of the USDA regulation is the commerce clause of the U.S. Constitution.
-As for preemption, to the extent that the federal government, validly using its powers under the commerce clause, has occupied an area of regulation, the state law has been preempted. however, the provisions are virtually the same, so there is no real effect.
-The state law would still apply to any wild or exotic cats not covered by the USDA policy.
+As for preemption, to the extent that the federal government, validly using its powers under the commerce clause, has occupied an area of regulation, the state law has been preempted.
+However, the provisions are virtually the same, so there is no real change brought about by the federal preemption.
+In addition, the state law would still apply if there were any wild or exotic cats not covered by USDA policies.

 4. In almost all U.S. jurisdictions landlords can choose not to rent to people with pets.
 There are exceptions for therapy dogs but for regular pet owners, it is sometimes hard to find an apartment unless they give up their pets.
 Given the importance of pets to many people and the fact that ownership of a domestic dog or cat has been shown to lower stress and provide important companionship to lonely people, do you favor a law prohibiting landlords from considering pet ownership when making a decision as to whom they will allow to be their tenant?
 Suggestions: Some students will have strong opinions about this question.
 A strong discussion will include the following points.

 Against the Proposed Legislation and in Favor of Keeping the Status Quo: In the U.S. generally, people have the right to do what they want with their property.
 In addition, many people believe that it is generally better not to invoke the power of the state and get the government involved in the lives of citizens.
 Owning a pet is a luxury and the people who want to own pets have to consider the consequences.
 One of the consequences is that they have to take care of their pet.
 Another is that it will be harder to find a place to rent.
 Also, where will you draw the line?
 Some dogs are dangerous.
 Some cats ruin apartments by urinating, leaving a strong stench that is hard to remove.
-The increased costs of renting to pets will often be passed on to everyone, including those who don't own pets.
-This is one more regulation that burdens businesses and raises the costs of doing business and prices charged to consumers.
+The increased costs of renting to tenants with pets will often be passed on to everyone, including those who don't own pets.
+This is one more regulation that burdens businesses and raises the costs of doing business; it will also increase the cost of housing.

 6. Whose interests should a veterinarian look out for and in what order of priority?
 The public, the owner, or the animal?
 Suggested Response: This will be a matter of debate.
 Certainly the health and welfare of the human public comes first.
 The real question is whether the client of the veterinarian is the pet or the pet owner.
-A good discussion will note that animals cannot speak and if there is a conflict between their interests and that of the owner, only the veterinarian can advocate for the animal,
+A good discussion will note that animals cannot speak and if there is a conflict between the interest of the animal and that of the owner, only the veterinarian can advocate for the animal,

 7. Teachers: Ask students if they know of any other examples of situations in which citizens sought to change their government and organized to protest and lobby.
 If they have personal experience with it, get them to describe what happened.
-Suggested Response: There are many examples.
-The best is if a student's family or friends were involved and the student can tell the class what happened.
+Suggested Response: Hopefully, students' families or friends were involved in instances of citizen participation and students can tell the class what happened.
 Examples from U.S. history include, the abolition movement before the Civil War (see Learning Guide to Amistad, the movement for women's suffrage (see Learning Guide to Iron Jawed Angels), independence for India (see Learning Guide to Gandhi), and, of course, the U.S. Civil Rights Movement (see Snippet Lesson Plan to The Nashville Sit-Ins Using a Film Clip from A Force More Powerful).

 See also Standard Discussion Questions for a Documentary